matter-labs/zksync-lite-docs/docs/faq/intro.md

 and on-chain data availability, zkRollup (the core technology of zkSync) is **the only** L2 scaling solution that doesn't require any operational activity to keep the funds safe.
 For example, users can go offline for a year, then come back and be sure to safely withdraw their assets without any external help — even if zkRollup validators were long gone.
-At our current stage of development, we encourge users to monitor the chain for upgrades, and withdraw if they disagree with upcoming changes — in the future, upgrades will require a strict opt-in.
+At our current stage of development, we encourage users to monitor the chain for upgrades, and withdraw if they disagree with upcoming changes — in the future, upgrades will require a strict opt-in.

 To quote from [Vitalik Buterin's 2021 guide to rollups](https://vitalik.ca/general/2021/01/05/rollup.html):